Laying down wines for Godchildren

 A lot of godparents, parents and grandparents like to set up a monthly standing order and ask us to invest the credit when suitable wines and vintages come along.
 It’s a very painless way to finance the creation of a collection.
 We will provide you with our Bank details and keep an eye on your credit and add to the collection as opportunities arise.

 * Prices are correct at the time of going to press.
-For current rates, please visit our terms & conditions page.
+For current rates, please visit our wine storage page.